What Are the Characteristics of Gothic Antiques?

 During the Middle Ages, Gothic antiques were made in Europe.
 Their straight, rigid, and massive style, as well as their woodcarving, help to identify them.
 The majority of this furniture was made of oak, which was readily available and of high quality.

-The Gothic, or medieval, period in Europe was defined the years 1300 to 1500.
+The Gothic, or medieval, period in Europe was defined by the years 1300 to 1500.
 The style was a departure from the Romanesque style, which was based on the Romans’ classical style.
-While classical art and architecture were very formulaic and structured, Gothic art was less structured and considered unrefined some scholars.
+While classical art and architecture were very formulaic and structured, Gothic art was less structured and considered unrefined by some scholars.
 The Gothic period’s art and architecture also influenced the furniture that was made at the time, which is now known as Gothic antiques.

 Large, thick pieces of wood are common in these antiques, which result in imposing pieces of furniture.
 With few curves or graceful edges, Gothic antiques emphasize the vertical and horizontal.
 Carvings were frequently used to decorate this type of furniture, despite the fact that the underlying framework is often based on straight lines and 90 degree angles.